gocd/gocd-ldap-authentication-plugin/README.md

         </value>
     </property>
     ```
-* **UserLoginFilter (Mandatory) :** It is an LDAP search filter used during authentication to lookup for a user entry matching the given expression.
+* **UserLoginFilter (Mandatory):** It is an LDAP search filter used during authentication to lookup for a user entry matching the given expression.

-In the below example the filter would search for a username matching the ```sAMAccountName``` attribute.
+    In the following example the filter would search for a username matching the ```sAMAccountName``` attribute.

     ```xml
     <property>